What is Hibernation in Windows computer?

-When Windows entrees in hibernation mode, it saves all its memory content in a file on the hard drive (hiberfil.sys) then powers the entire system off.
+When Windows computer enter hibernation mode, it saves all its memory content in a file on the hard drive (hiberfil.sys) then powers the entire system off.
 Yes, it really does that, it is not a stand-by mode of some sort, it is fully powered off (however, modern computers still keep a small amount of power going on even in off mode, but that is by design).
 In this state you can unplug the computer from the main power supply and, if it is a laptop, you can also remove the battery with no danger in losing the data.
 There is no danger in losing any data since the memory is safely saved on the hard drive.
 However if something fails with the “wake up” from hibernation, Windows may delete the hibernation file and start all over.

 When the computer is powered on again, Windows reads the memory content back from the hard drive and resumes from the point it was before hibernation.
 This means that all open programs are still open, open documents are still open, network connections are resumed and so on.